harshjayprakash/experimental-blok/README.md

 * Invalidating area can fail at certain scales, resulting in the box leaving a trail.
 * Drag click can continue if the cursor leaves the window.
 * Cannot control blok with arrow keys.
+* Holding dowwn the left mouse button on the generate button will not continue to generate obstructives.

+## Future Features (Potential)

+* Move around the canvas.
+* Ability to move the panel.
+* Ability to remove single obstructives.
+* Custom theming.
+* Load configuration from file.
+* File-based logging.
+* Debug: Edit object data through console.
+* Small alert notify system.
+* Keyboard shortcut guide screen.
+* Save/import state to/from file.
+* Generate entire maze.